 Instill your passion for art or music in a young generation of children by taking classes focused on art and music.
 Rather than a core curriculum in just education, students interested in teaching K-6 art or music will also enhance their skills in either studio art or music while working on their teaching techniques.

-The elementary education major requires completion of four components:
+The elementary education major requires completion of three components: